dnlbowers/blackjack/README.md

 ![Purple Theme](docs/screenshots/purple-theme.jpg)

  * Each Theme has a complimentary surround color for the body.
- * All three div's have Aria labels to make them accessible to the visually impaired.
+ * All three blank buttons have Aria labels to make them accessible to the visually impaired.
  * Active class toggled with the JS file to ensure only the active theme shows as active in the following ways: -
-   * Each div has a white border to make it stand out when not active.
+   * Each button has a white border to make it stand out when not active.
    * The active theme and hover have a dotted yellow border to make it clear which theme has the active class.

 ### ***Responsible Gaming:***